 In such situations, moving on is often better than staying and spending your everyday life wondering how to win the silent treatment.
 You may love your partner deeply but you will not find your happiness or peace of mind with them.
 Sometimes, the right way to deal with such situations is to put yourself first.
 And this is one such situation.

 Related Reading: 12 Warning Signs Of Gaslighting And 5 Ways To Deal With It

 10. Know that it wasn’t your fault

-Even though the perpetrator of silent treatment will make you believe so, you’re not to blame for their behaviour.
-So, shake off the blame and focus on healing yourself.
+Even though the perpetrator of silent treatment will make you believe so, you’re not to blame for their behavior.
+So, take a deep breath, shake off the blame, and focus on healing yourself.
 The impact of such forms of abuse is often hard to identify but runs deep.
 Seek the help you need, and take care of yourself, so that the trauma caused by the violence of silence does not cast a shadow on your future intimate relationships.